UmmItC/Article/en/blog/Linux/Tools/terminal/omz/ohmyzsh-install.md

 2. Follow the prompts to set Oh My Zsh as your default shell.

+>Note: After configuring zsh as your default shell, you need to manually reboot your system.
+To ensure that zsh is the default shell when launching the terminal.

 ## Switching Themes in Oh My Zsh

 Changing themes in Oh My Zsh is a breeze and allows you to transform the appearance of your terminal to suit your style.
 Follow these simple steps to switch to a different theme and give your terminal a fresh new look: